-- University of Miami School of Architecture in Coral Gables, USA (Arquitectonica)
+- Thomas P. Murphy Design Studio Building in Coral Gables, USA (Arquitectonica)

 After the Middle Ages, concrete fell into oblivion and was only rediscovered around 1700.
 Through constant further development and improvement, it became the most widely used building material of our time.
 New and innovative applications make it an incredibly valuable design tool for contemporary architectural concepts as its properties and appearances can be influenced by the respective mixture of components.